Ada-Developers-Academy/LessonPlanning/lessons/classes.md

 ## Optional Lesson: More About Methods
 Can't get enough methods?
 Check out Chapter 6 of Learn to Program.
 It'll go over some common (and not-so-common) methods for some of our favorite types of objects: integers and strings.

+## Homework
+* Work through Chapter 7 of Learn to Program (called Flow Control) on your own.
+* Read Chapter 2 (stuff you know) and Chapter 3 (stuff you know, plus some new ideas) in Beginning Ruby

 ### Attributions
 Overview, Personal Chef, and Advanced Strings are from JumpStart Lab's [Ruby in 100 Minutes](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html).